 Are you a freelancer, writing your way to steady paychecks?
-Are you wordsmithing to stay independent and self-employed?
+Are you interested in breaking into wordsmithing to stay independent and self-employed?

 Good on you: The freelance writing landscape has come a long way over the past decade, and it's getting better every year. 📈👍